Helen Caldwell Day Riley: Personal life

-Circa 1946 Day Riley (then Caldwell) met a Navy sailor named George Day, with whom she shared what she called "a grand passion," and they were secretly married and she became pregnant.
-Her husband was arrested by the Navy for desertion, and she obtained a quick divorce before their son, MacDonald Francis Day (known as Butch), was born.
+Circa 1946 Day Riley (then Caldwell) met a Navy sailor named George Day, with whom she shared what she called "a grand passion," and they were secretly married before she became pregnant.
+Her husband was arrested by the Navy for desertion, and she obtained a divorce before their son, MacDonald Francis Day (always known as Butch), was born.
 The Associated Negro Press included a photo of her and Butch in some newspapers.
 Butch had polio while she was recovering from tuberculosis, and they experienced health disparities when he was denied admission to three hospitals before they found one that would take a Black child.
 He also suffered an eye injury and developed glaucoma when yet another hospital would not take him in time.
 Day Riley's mother raised her son while she finished nursing school.

 In 1955 she married a man from the hospitality house community, Jesse Richardson Riley, whom she noted was a fervent Catholic like her.
-The couple tried to keep the Blessed Martin House open, but they were forced to close it for financial reasons in 1957, and they then moved to Barstow, California.
-In addition to Butch from Day Riley's previous relationship, they had four children together.
-She and her husband were married for 58 years, and she worked as the children's librarian at the public library in Barstow.
-Although she was no longer the same type of activist, she remained involved in volunteer work, and in 1986 she and her husband hosted members of the Great Peace March for Global Nuclear Disarmament.
-She continued to practice her Catholic faith, and she and her husband were active in the Knights of Columbus.
+The couple tried to keep the Blessed Martin House open, but they were forced to close it for financial reasons in 1957, after which they moved to Barstow, California, and they had four children together.
+They were married for 58 years, and Day Riley worked as the children's librarian at the public library in Barstow.
+Although she was no longer an activist, she remained involved in volunteer work, and in 1986 she and her husband hosted members of the Great Peace March for Global Nuclear Disarmament.
+She continued to practice her Catholic faith, and she and her husband were lifelong members of the Knights of Columbus.

 She died December 16, 2013, in Barstow, California.